Sirens F.C.: Sirens Supporters

 Sirens Supporters Club (SS.13) is the latest registered supporting club in Malta.
 The club was founded in 2013 as in that year in 2013-14 Maltese Third Division Sirens FC were in their glory as they won the league title unbeaten and ending the season with a dramatic draw against Swieqi United.
 Sirens supporters are also called Sirens Ultras 13.

 In season 2013–2014 Sirens FC held the record for most supporters in the Malta Third Division, which record was previously held by Attard F.C. and Swieqi United F.C.
-The support for the Club is constantly growing as presently the club plays in the Maltese Premier League for the first time ever.
+The support for the club is constantly growing as presently the club plays in the Maltese Premier League for the first time ever.

 Last game and derby of the 2015-16 Maltese Second Division against Mgarr United, Sirens supporters for the first time in the history organized a choreography to celebrate promotion to the Malta First Division.
 Unfortunately the boys in blue lost the derby and the chance to win the title, but the supporters never stopped chanting for their team that climbed in a higher league.

 Sirens rivals are Mgarr United and Mellieha S.C. games between these clubs are usually referred to as The Derby of the North.
 Matches between Sirens and Mellieha are also called The Blue Derby, as both teams has the same color.

 Sirens Stadium

 In 2011, they have a newly built training ground and pitch named Sirens Stadium with official Fifa-rated artificial surface.

 Most of the team's home games will be played at this venue.
-Before the stadium was built in the 1970s the St. Paul's Bay Football Club as they was referred to before or the man in blue were played at the MFA stadiums in Ta' Qali till the 2010.
+Before the stadium was built in the 1970s the St. Paul's Bay Football Club, as they were referred to before, or the man in blue played at the MFA stadiums in Ta' Qali till the 2010.
 The new stadium is built just between Bugibba and St. Paul's Bay as it is situated between the Coast Road highway and high-rise buildings of Bugibba.
 FIFA officially confirmed that the new Sirens Stadium can host competitive games from two local leagues, Maltese Third Division and the Maltese Second Division.
 The stadium can hold over 1000 supporters in 3 stands, the left support stand, the VIP area and the right support stand.
 Usually whenever Sirens play in the stadium supporters use the left side also called the home end.